 Had product planners thought longer about it, or gone “out of the box,” they’d likely have seen that having a new body for maybe an inch more space was not sensible, and simply luxuried-up the B-bodies—which they’d already done to a large degree to create the higher-end Plymouth Fury, Dodge Monaco, and, for that matter, Plymouth GTX.
 It would have saved a great deal of development money—and warranty money.
 That might have meant not having to sell off their European divisions.

 GM had downsized their full-sized cars for the 1977 model year, generating acclaim, but that program had started in 1973.
-Mopar’s downsizing seemed like a hasty response.
+Mopar’s downsizing seemed like a hasty response, begun as it was in 1976.
 Ford kept their large vehicles into 1979; they sold well at first, as they were the only large ones left, but rising gas prices reduced sales, and downsized Fords replaced them in the 1980 model year.

 In any case, the brand new Dodge St. Regis R-body was just two inches longer than the midsized Plymouth Fury sedan, and somewhat less space-efficient: it had just one inch more leg-room (front and rear seats combined).
 Oddly, the Volare/Aspen had almost identical legroom as the St. Regis, despite the St. Regis’ length; but the bigger car was much wider, with over five inches more shoulder room than the Aspen.